roman-milk/roman-milk.github.io/how-not-to-stop-a-gangbang.md

  "Well gosh golly, I'm awfully sorry ma'am.
 From whom shall I be getting ass fucked next for you, M'lady?"
 I responded with, as you may have supposed, heavy sarcasm.

  Sheila ignored my tone.
 She continued, "It's one of our biggest accounts, but the girl I usually send ran off with a tattoo artist and I'm in a bind because my only free A-lister just got picked up for a parole violation."
-Report_Story #2